juice-shop/multi-juicer/guides/llm/llm.md

 ## RBAC note

-Enabling the LLM gateway grants the balancer's service account additional permissions: it can **create, get, delete, and list Secrets** in the namespace.
-This is required to manage the per-team LLM tokens.
-The cleaner job also gets permissions to **get and delete Secrets** so it can clean up tokens when removing inactive teams.
+Enabling the LLM gateway grants the balancer's service account additional permissions: it can **create Secrets** in the namespace.
+This is required to provision the per-team LLM tokens.
+Per-team Secrets are owned by the team's deployment via `OwnerReferences`, so they are garbage-collected automatically when the deployment is deleted — no separate cleanup permissions are required.

 If you are running MultiJuicer in a namespace shared with other workloads, be aware that the balancer will have read access to all Secrets in that namespace.
 Running MultiJuicer in a dedicated namespace (which is recommended regardless) avoids this concern.